Bharti Enterprises

 Bharti Enterprises Limited is an Indian multinational conglomerate, headquartered in Delhi.
-It was founded in 1976 by Sunil Mittal.
-Bharti Enterprises owns businesses spanning across manufacturing, telecommunications, agribusiness, real estate, hospitality, agri and food.
-The group's flagship company, Bharti Airtel, is a telecom service provider with operations in more than 18 countries across Asia, North America, Africa & Europe.
-The company ranks amongst the top two mobile network operators globally in terms of subscribers.
+It was founded in 1976 by Sunil Bharti Mittal.
+Bharti Enterprises owns businesses spanning across telecommunications, manufacturing, insurance, real estate, hospitality.
+The group's flagship company, Bharti Airtel, is a telecom service provider with operations in more than 18 countries across Asia, Africa and Europe.
+The company ranks amongst the top two mobile network operators globally by number of subscribers.

 History

 The company was founded by Sunil Bharti Mittal with his two siblings in 1976.
 The company initially started manufacturing bicycles before diversifying into other sectors.
 It entered into telecommunications industry in 1995.

 Companies

 Bharti is present in many sectors with the largest revenue contribution coming from the telecom industry.

 Bharti Airtel

 Bharti Telecom (BTL), is a holding company of Bharti Airtel with Bharti Enterprises and SingTel owning 50.56 percent and 49.44 percent, respectively, in BTL, which in turn owns 35.80 percent of Bharti Airtel.

 Bharti Airtel is the third largest mobile operator in the world, in subscriber base, and has a presence across 18 countries.
 The company is India's second largest integrated telecom company in customer base and offers mobile, fixed line, high speed home broadband, M-commerce, DTH and enterprise service.